aackerman/lebowski/README.md

 lebowski quote
 ```

-Search for the most relevant quote. `lebowski search [words are slurped and uri encoded]`
+Search for the most relevant quote. `lebowski search [bare words are slurped]`

 ```
 lebowski search that poor woman